ExpressionEngine/Emoji-Support/emoji_support/README.md

 # Emoji Support

-This add-on make the necessary changes to an existing ExpressionEngine install's database so that it will support emoji! 🎉
+This add-on makes the necessary changes to an existing ExpressionEngine install's database so that it will support emoji! 🎉

 ## Requirements